codingrehab/podcasts/posts/2017-03-26-exceptions.markdown

 However, there is a value chosen to represent `Nothing` and that value is `nil`.

-The differece is that the `and` and `or` functions know how to work with it.
+The difference is that the `and` and `or` functions know how to work with it.

 ``` clojure
 (defn get-port-number